abiyfantaye/DFSR/README.md

 Divergence-free condition is imposed on the generated turbulence by adding a gradient of a velocity potential.
 The final velocity field is written for each time step in the corresponding case directory.
 Details of the implemeted procedure can be found in [Melaku and Bitsuamlak](https://www.sciencedirect.com/science/article/pii/S0167610521000660)

+# Installing DFSR
-# Requirements
+## Requirements
-Before compiling the source code of DFSR method you need to have the following packages installed.
+Before compiling the source code of the DFSR method, you need to have the following packages already installed.

-- **LAPACK** Intel MKL library (or OpenBLAS)
+- **LAPACK** library or preferably Intel's oneAPI MKL
 - Fastest Fourier Transform in the West(**FFTW**) packages
-#

-Installing DFSR
+## Downloading the source code